Today's Articles

 This date marks the birth of Howlin' Wolf in 1910.
 He was a Black blues singer and composer.

 Chester Arthur “Howlin' Wolf” Burnett was from West Point, Mississippi.
-He was brought up on a cotton plantation, hearing the region's traditional music.
-He started singing professionally when quite young and in the 1920s and 1930s, throughout Mississippi, playing in small clubs.
+He was brought up on a cotton plantation, where he heard the region's traditional music.
+He started singing professionally at a young age and, in the 1920s and 1930s, played in small clubs throughout Mississippi.
 He was influenced by the music of Blind Lemon Jefferson, Sonny Boy Williamson, and Charley Patton.

 In the 1940s, he went to Arkansas, where a blues tradition flourished, and he formed his group, which included James Cotton and Little Jr. Parker, who became noted blues performers in their own right.
 Howlin' Wolf accompanied himself on guitar and harmonica, but his main instrument was his guttural and emotionally suggestive voice, which gave the power and authenticity of his songs.